JKRT/TDDD55_Tutorial_Code/README.md

 # TDDD55_Tutorial_Code
 Some examples for the course TDDD55

+## Some additional information
+There are two variants of the recursive descent calculator. recursiveDescentCalculator.jl implements a calculator.
+The other example simply accepts or rejects the given expression.

 ## Example on how to run the recursive descent calculator
 ```
 > julia recursiveDescentCalculator.jl